Ventilator (2018 film): Plot

 Prashant has a dysfunctional relation with his father Girja Prasad, of which all the family members are aware.
 On the contrary, Prashant's sister Deepti shares a deep relationship with their father.
 Surya reminds Prashant that Girja Prasad had always loved him and that Prashant should have been there for him.
 Prashant's boss insults, dismisses him and takes away his job.
 The family from the village arrives; they learn about the ventilator and are shocked to know that he will always depend upon it.
 Prashant decides to keep Girja Prasad on the ventilator until the following afternoon and the family understands.
 Jaggu asks Prashant to go to Giju Kaka's ward and see him for the last time.
 Prashant reveals his anger towards his father and how he could not be like "his favourite Jaggu", and that Girja Prasad never understood him and overlooked him in favour of his sister Deepti.

 The next day, Jaggu and Prashant's cousin Nayna, daughter of Girja Prasad's elder and Ambalal's younger brother Natwarlal Mandalia, arrives from the United States with her husband, Eric and their young son Kris.
 The child has drawn a family tree, which he shows to the whole family.
 He asks Prashant about his father; Prashant tells the child his father never loved him.
 After overhearing this, Jaggu's father and Girja Prasad's elder brother Ambalal remind Prashant about his father's difficulties after Prashant was born premature, and contrary to Prashant's belief, how much Girja Prasad loved him.
 This changes Prashant's mind; he rushes to the ward to ask the doctors to keep his father on the ventilator as he makes peace with his father.
 He rejoins his mother, sister and his niece, and they all hug each other.
 This gives confidence to Jaggu, who tries to bury his misunderstanding with his own father.
-While still on the ventilator, Gajanan is moves his finger.
+While still on the ventilator, Girja Prasad moves his finger.